opencoff/ovpn-tool/README.md

    * The Client and Server configurations uses the `tls-crypt` option to ensure that the server is protected with an additional layer of encryption to thwart DoS attacks.
+* Ability to export DB contents as a JSON file

+## IMPORTANT
+This is the *last* release on the v0.8.x line; the next version will have breaking changes to the DB schema.
+You are encouraged to export the database into JSON and import it into the new version:

+    $ ovpn-tool DB export --json -o db.json

+Once exported, upgrade `ovpn-tool` to the latest version and import it into the new DB.
+Please see README in the latest version for importing this Json dump.

 ## Building ovpn-tool